terrier-org/terrier-core/doc/querylanguage.md

 Query Language
 ==============

-Terrier offers a flexible and powerful query language for searching with phrases, fields, or specifying that terms are required to appear in the retrieved documents.
-Some examples of queries are the following:
+Terrier offers a user flexible query language for searching with phrases, fields, or specifying that terms are required to appear in the retrieved documents.

+Some examples of Terrier's query language are the following:

  - `term1 term2`  -- retrieves documents that contain term1 or term2 (they do not need to contain both of them).
  - `{term1 term2}` -- retrieves documents that contain term1 or term2, where they are treated as synonyms of each other (they do not need to contain both of them)